Anchorsify/Anchorsify.github.io/_pages/Combat.md

 Even so, some blows are too much to just shrug off.
 These are called wounds, injuries that have some lasting effect on your ability to fight.

-For a list of all the wounds from the various damage types and categories, you can find them [here](https://anchorsify.github.io/Wounds/).
 Below is the way in which you determine which wound you inflict (or suffer from!) in combat:

 ### Wound Categories
 Simply put, you acquire wounds by taking too much damage at once.
 When a single source of damage deals more than a certain percent of your maximum Vitality at once, you suffer a wound of the corresponding severity.
 Wounds are divided into four severities: Minor, Major, Severe, and Critical.